MHenderson/maximal-room-squares/README.md

 ## II: greedy2

+`greedy2` is also described in (Meszka and Rosa (2021)).

-In this section we consider a greedy procedure that considers the pairs first and places the next pair in the first available cell that does not violate the conditions of being a partial Room square.
+`greedy2` iterates through all pairs in order placing the next pair in the first available cell not violating the conditions of being a partial Room square.

 ``` r
 n <- 10